 Cerebral palsy is a group of disorders known for their effects on the muscles.
 Because of those effects, mobility is almost always an issue for people who suffer with this condition.
-If one of your family members suffers with CP or if your child is diagnosed with CP, here are some facts that will help you to understand these effects and what they mean for the person with CP.
+If one of your family members suffers with Cerebral Palsy or if your child is diagnosed with Cerebral Palsy, here are some facts that will help you to understand these effects and what they mean for the person with Cerebral Palsy.

 Balance is Difficult

 People who have full control over their muscles aren’t readily aware of how hard bipedal locomotion really is.
 Every second that you’re on your feet, your brain and your muscles are compensating for constantly changing conditions so that you stay upright and balanced.
-If you have CP, your muscle tone is affected in a way that makes this balancing very difficult.
-This is why many people with CP have a very shaky gait and trouble standing for long periods of time.
+If you have Cerebral Palsy, your muscle tone is affected in a way that makes this balancing very difficult.
+This is why many people with Cerebral Palsy have a very shaky gait and trouble standing for long periods of time.